 But then I watched as he cut out entire paragraphs, moved sentences around, and made note of where my ideas weren't complete.
 I was amazed.
 You could DO that to someone else's work?
 In that moment something clicked for me.
 Knowing that you could play with someone's work like that to make it clearer, better, more cohesive: it was liberating.

 My editor was ruthless.
 And it was exactly what my paper needed.
-I thought: I WANT TO LEARN TO DO THAT.
+I thought: I WANT TO DO THAT.
 And I did.

 Kill Your Darlings